jf0510/class-online-system/README.md

-# ClassChat
+# Online Classroom System
-ClassChat is a multi-room, real-time messaging application built on top of node.js, socket.io.
+Online Classroom System is a multi-room, real-time messaging application built on top of node.js, socket.io.
 It implements custom session control, allowing users to create, join, and interact with multiple rooms at the same time by simply input an unique pincode.

 <img src="images/landing.png" alt="langing page" width="700">